Heart of Tuscany Bike Tour

 - Ciclismo Classico jersey and water bottle

 - Shuttle at the beginning and end of the tour

 - Guided tours in Siena

 Here’s a sampling of some of the amazing places you’ll stay on your journey.

 For a full listing, request a detailed itinerary!

 The 4-star Relais Vignale is situated in the heart of the Chianti Classico region.
-It dates back to the 17th century and has been carefully restored, maintaining the atmosphere and charm of an elegant country manor house.
 The hotel is air conditioned, has a beautiful pool and gardens, and a panoramic terrace to view the Tuscan countryside.
-Dinner is included.

 View their website

 Hotel Athena is a 4-star hotel with views of the surrounding countryside and rolling hills.
 It’s located in the heart of the old town center inside the ancient city walls.